pixie-io/docs.px.dev/content/en/02-installing-pixie/03-install-guides/02-self-hosted-pixie.md

 - Review Pixie's [requirements](/installing-pixie/requirements) to make sure that your Kubernetes cluster is supported.

 - Determine if you already have [Operator Lifecycle Manager](https://docs.openshift.com/container-platform/4.5/operators/understanding/olm/olm-understanding-olm.html) (OLM) deployed to your cluster, possibly to the default `olm` namespace.
-Pixie uses the Kubernetes [Operator pattern](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) to manage its Vizier, which handles data collection and query execution (see the [Architecture](/about-pixie/what-is-pixie/#system-architecture) diagram).
+Pixie uses the Kubernetes [Operator pattern](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) to manage its Vizier, which handles data collection and query execution (see the [Architecture](/about-pixie/what-is-pixie/#architecture) diagram).
 The OLM is used to install, update and manage the Vizier Operator.

 - Ensure that your cluster supports Pixie creating and using [PersistentVolumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).

 ## 1. Deploy Pixie Cloud

 <Alert variant="outlined" severity="info">
   Pixie also offers a free account with Pixie Community Cloud to make getting started even easier and faster.
-To get Pixie Cloud, check out the community cloud <a href="https://docs.pixielabs.ai/installing-pixie/install-guides/community-cloud-for-pixie">quick start guide</a>.
+To get Pixie Cloud, check out the community cloud <a href="https://docs.px.dev/installing-pixie/install-guides/community-cloud-for-pixie">Install Guide</a>.
 </Alert>

 <Alert variant="outlined" severity="info">